wp-plugins/coming-soon/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Coming Soon and Maintenance Mode pages in minutes.
+The #1 Coming Soon Page, Under Construction & Maintenance Mode plugin for WordPress.

 == Description ==

 Create simple Coming Soon and Maintenance Mode pages.
 Work on your site while visitors see a "Coming Soon" or "Maintenance Mode" page.

 ### Benefits, Features and Options:

 *   Works with any WordPress Theme
 *   Responsive
 *   Customize the Look and Feel